-And that’s not the extent of it, here are some more amazing benefits of going vegan, starting with the weight loss:
+Here are some more amazing benefits of going vegan, starting with the the weight loss:

 1. Weight Loss